 I then attended a lecture on rain gardens and the advantages to having one.
 That was followed by a lecture on composting.
 Both of these lectures were given by local Master Gardeners.

 The next workshop was a fermenting workshop.
-We actually made homemade sour kraut and I had no idea how easy it was.
+We actually made homemade sauerkraut and I had no idea how easy it was.
 I actually ended up buying a book about fermenting vegetables.

 I then attended a few lectures on growing and making herbal medicine followed by foraging for wild mushrooms.
 The mushroom lecture was followed by a workshop on growing various different types of mushrooms and I ended up making an oyster mushroom kit that I was able to take home with me.